walkingriver/scout-law/chapters/ch09-loyal.md

 ## Self Reflection

-1. **What are my core values and career objectives, and how do they align with my current role and responsibilities?**
+**1. What are my core values and career objectives, and how do they align with my current role and responsibilities?**

 - How can I better align my core values and career objectives with my current role?

-2. **When faced with a decision that pits personal gain against the well-being of my team, what factors do I consider, and how do I prioritize them?**
+**2. When faced with a decision that pits personal gain against the well-being of my team, what factors do I consider, and how do I prioritize them?**

 - In what ways can I improve my decision-making process in such situations?

-3. **How do I ensure that my team members feel supported and valued, and what actions have I taken to cultivate trust within the team?**
+**3. How do I ensure that my team members feel supported and valued, and what actions have I taken to cultivate trust within the team?**

 - What additional steps can I take to enhance the sense of support and value within my team?

-4. **Am I actively contributing to the success of my company, and how do my daily actions and decisions align with the organization's mission and goals?**
+**4. Am I actively contributing to the success of my company, and how do my daily actions and decisions align with the organization's mission and goals?**

 - What specific actions or changes can I implement to further contribute to my company's success?

-5. **How do I handle conflicts between my loyalty to my team and my loyalty to my company, and what strategies do I employ to find a balanced solution?**
+**5. How do I handle conflicts between my loyalty to my team and my loyalty to my company, and what strategies do I employ to find a balanced solution?**

 - How can I refine my conflict resolution strategies to ensure a more balanced approach in such situations?

 ## A Note about Loyalty from the Company to the Individual